-'Thank you.
-I think that I quite follow you,' said Sherlock Holmes.
+"HERE IS A ROUGH CHART OF THE PLACE."
+"Thank you.
+I think that I quite follow you," said Sherlock Holmes.

-'It is of the utmost importance that you should notice this point.
+"It is of the utmost importance that you should notice this point.
 I went down the stairs and into the hall, where I found the commissionaire fast asleep in his box, with the kettle boiling furiously upon the spirit lamp, for the water was spurting over the floor.
-I had put out my hand and was about to shake the man, who was still sleeping soundly, when a bell over his head rang loudly, and he woke with a start. ""Mr Phelps, sir!" said he, looking at me in bewilderment.
+I had put out my hand and was about to shake the man, who was still sleeping soundly, when a bell over his head rang loudly, and he woke with a start. "' Mr. Phelps, sir !' said he, looking at me in bewilderment.

-"I came down to see if my coffee was ready."
-"I was boiling the kettle when I fell asleep, sir."
-He looked at me and then up at the still quivering bell, with an evergrowing astonishment upon his face.
-"If you was here, sir, then who rang the bell?" he asked.
+"'I came down to see if my coffee was ready." "'I was boiling the kettle when I fell asleep, sir.'
+He looked at me and then up at the still quivering bell, with an ever-growing astonishment upon his face. "' If you was here, sir, then who rang the bell?' he asked.

-"The bell!"
+"'The bell!'
 I said.
-"What bell is it?"
-"It's the bell of the room you were working in."
-'A cold hand seemed to close round my heart.
-Someone, then, was in that room where my precious treaty lay upon the table.
+'What bell is it?' "'It's the bell of the room you were working in.'
+"A cold hand seemed to close treaty lay upon the table.
 I ran frantically up the stairs and along the passage.
-There was no one in the corridor, Mr Holmes.
+There was no one in the corridor, Mr. Holmes.
 There was no one in the room.
 All was exactly as I left it, save only that the papers committed to my care had been taken from the desk on which they lay.
-The copy was there and the original was gone.'
+The copy was there and the original was gone."
 Holmes sat up in his chair and rubbed his hands.
 I could see that the problem was entirely to his heart.
-'Pray, what did you do then?' he murmured.

-'I recognized in an instant that the thief must have come up the stairs from the side door.
-Of course, I must have met him if he had come the other way.'
-'You were satisfied that he could not have been concealed in the room all the time, or in the corridor which you have just described as dimly lighted?'
-'It is absolutely impossible.
+"Pray, what did you do then?" he murmured.
+"I recognised in an instant that the thief must have come up the stairs from the side door.
+Of course, I must have met him if he had come the other way."
+"You were satisfied that he could not have been concealed in the room all the time, or in the corridor which you have just described as dimly lighted?"
+"It is absolutely impossible.
 A rat could not conceal himself either in the room or the corridor.
-There is no cover at all.'
-'Thank you.
-Pray proceed.'
-'The commissionaire, seeing by my pale face that something was to be feared, had followed me upstairs.
-Now we both rushed along the corridor and down the steep steps which led to Charles Street.
-The door at the bottom was closed but unlocked.
+There is no cover at all."
+"Thank you.
+Pray proceed."
+"The commissionaire, seeing by 4 my pale face that something was to be feared, had followed me upstairs.
+Now we both rushed along the corridor and down the steep steps which led to Charles Street: The door at the bottom was closed but unlocked.
 We flung it open and rushed out.
 I can distinctly remember that as we did so there came three chimes from a neighbouring church.
-It was a quarter to ten.'
-'That is of enormous importance,' said Holmes, making a note upon his shirt cuff.
+It was a quarter to ten."
+"That is of enormous importance," said Holmes, making a note upon his shirt cuff.

-'The night was very dark, and a thin, warm rain was falling.
+"The night was very dark, and a thin, warm rain was falling.
 There was no one in Charles Street, but a great traffic was going on, as usual, in Whitehall, at the extremity.
-We rushed along the pavement, bareheaded as we were, and at the far corner we found a policeman standing.
-"A robbery has been committed," I gasped.
-"A document of immense value has been stolen from the Foreign Office.
-Has anyone passed this way?"
-"I have been standing here for a quarter of an hour, sir," said he; "only one person has passed during that time-a woman, tall and elderly, with a Paisley shawl."
-"Ah, that is only my wife," cried the commissionaire.
-"Has no one else passed?"
-"No one."
-"Then it must be the other way that the thief took," cried the fellow, tugging at my sleeve.
+We rushed along the pavement, bareheaded as we were, and at the far corner we found a policeman standing. "'A robbery has been committed,' I gasped.
+'A document of immense value has been stolen from the Foreign Office.
+Has anyone passed this way?' "'I have been standing here for a quarter of an hour, sir,' said he; 'only one person has passed during that time-a woman, tall and elderly, with a Paisley shawl.' "'Ah, that is only my wife,' cried the commissionaire.
+'Has no one else passed ?' "'No one.' "' Then it must be the other way that the thief took,' cried the fellow, tugging at my sleeve.